thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_4_ReduxStore.md

 corresponds to an entity type and will inject endpoints into the exported `api` const of `Services/api.js`

-For exemple , next the user services :
+For example , here are the user services :
 ```javascript title="src/Service/modules/users/index.js"
     import { api } from '../../api'
     import fetchOne from './fetchOne'